 Snippets

-Minimal copy-paste blocks for flags, configs, kill switches, experiments and i18n.
+Minimal copy-paste blocks for flags, configs, kill switches and metric tracking.

 Minimal copy-paste blocks, grouped by the registry taxonomy.
 These are the same leaves the docs get op returns.